Strategic Planning Meetings

 Puzzles represent the most straightforward category of challenges.
 They have specific parameters, contain all necessary information, and lead to a single, verifiable solution.
 Like a mathematical equation or a well-structured business case, puzzles can be methodically solved once you understand their components.

-Definition: A puzzle is a structured challenge with a single, definitive solution, where all necessary information is present and the outcome is certain once solved.
+Definition: A structured challenge with a single, definitive solution, where all necessary information is present and the outcome is certain once solved.

 Problems: When Creativity Meets Complexity